TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_applications_webhooks_list.md

       --template-ids.template-id                                     select the template_ids.template_id field
       --uplink-message                                               select the uplink_message field and all allowed sub-fields
       --uplink-message.path                                          select the uplink_message.path field
+      --uplink-normalized                                            select the uplink_normalized field and all allowed sub-fields
+      --uplink-normalized.path                                       select the uplink_normalized.path field
 ```

 ### Options inherited from parent commands